Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 | inner == outer | `inner` |
 | inner > outer | `(outer, inner]` (eg. `outer` (exclusive) to `inner` (inclusive)) |

 Note that the inclusivity and exclusivity of the bounds as outlined above refers to the bounds for "typical" functions; eg. the bounds for `NextInt`, `NextUInt`, `NextDouble`, etc; anything that does not have `Inclusive` or `Exclusive` specifically in the function name.
-ShaiRandom does provide a number of functions for generating floating point numbers that specify otherwise; for example, `NextInclusiveDouble` follows the same logic but considers both bounds as inclusive, and `NextInclusiveDouble` is similar but considers both bounds to be exclusive.
+ShaiRandom does provide a number of functions for generating floating point numbers that specify otherwise; for example, `NextInclusiveDouble` follows the same logic but considers both bounds as inclusive, and `NextExclusiveDouble` is similar but considers both bounds to be exclusive.
 These functions will clearly note how they interpret the bounds in the API documentation.

 ### Seeding and Serialization
 In Troschuetz, generators exposed a `Seed` property, which you could use to query the seed used to initialize a random number generator.
 In ShaiRandom, the state is exposed directly, and can be accessed via either the `IEnhancedRandom.SelectState` function, or various properties specific to generator implementations.
 Because of this, the API handles seeding from a single value differently than Troschuetz.